Explore Your Interests at Tech

 For high school concurrent enrollment, students from the Agra, Carney, Glencoe, Guthrie, Morrison, Mulhall-Orlando, Pawnee, Perkins-Tryon, Perry and Stillwater school districts can attend either a morning or afternoon session during their junior and senior years.
+Classes held during the morning session are from 7:50 – 10:40 and the afternoon classes are from 12:45 – 3:35.
 Sophomores can enroll in afternoon programs when space is available.
-The Meridian STEM Academy is open to sophomores, juniors and seniors.
+The Meridian STEM Academy programs (Biomedical Sciences and Pre-Engineering) are open to sophomores, juniors and seniors.

 Depending on your high school, students may earn 3 or 4 credits per year.
 Some of these credits count as electives, some count as academic credits.
 Your high school counselor can tell you more.

 What sets Meridian apart from other types of education?

 Meridian is a low-cost pathway to college or career.
 Whatever your next steps are, your journey can begin here!

 - Use the skills you learn to go directly to work or to get a better job while in college

 - Real-world learning projects in every program

 - Free classes for district high school students

 - Free transportation for district high school students